-Coach Tom Whitaker is in his 5th season at Bishop Hendricken High School, where he is an assistant varsity coach.
-Tom helped coach Hendricken to 3 RI State Championship Titles (2018, 2020 and 2021).
+Coach Tom Whitaker is an assistant varsity basketball coach at Bishop Hendricken High School.
+Tom helped coach Hendricken to four RI State Championship Titles (2018, 2020, 2021 and 2022).
+He also coached the Hendricken varsity team to the Johnston Rec.
+RI High School Summer League Championship in 2022.
 During that time, he has worked at several clinics and camps such as Hoop Mountain for the New England region and is currently one of the assistant directors at Best Hoops Premier Basketball Camp in Warwick, RI.
 He previously coached in the Massachusetts Metrowest Youth Basketball Travel League for Dighton-Rehoboth from 2016-2020.
 While coaching In the Metrowest League, he also coached AAU for the Massachusetts Illusions from 2016-2020.
-Prior to that, he had coached youth baseball in Rehoboth for 5 years.
+Prior to that, he had coached youth baseball in Rehoboth for five years.

-Coach Tom’s high school coaching experience also includes 10 years as the head varsity baseball coach for Our Lady of Fatima High School, winning two Tri-State Championships and three conference titles, where he was also the physical education and health department head and athletic director.
-He also coached varsity football at Seekonk High school for 4 years.
+Coach Tom’s high school coaching experience also includes ten years as the head varsity baseball coach for Our Lady of Fatima High School, winning two Tri-State Championships and three conference titles, where he was also the physical education and health department head and athletic director.
+He also coached varsity football at Seekonk High School for four years.

-Coach Tom graduated from Seekonk High School where he played varsity football, basketball and baseball, then went on to Bridgewater State University where had earned both a bachelor’s degree in physical education and a master’s degree in exercise science..
-Tom has taught physical education and health for students in kindergarten through 12th grade for over 25 years.
+Coach Tom graduated from Seekonk High School where he played varsity football, basketball and baseball, then went on to Bridgewater State University where had earned both a bachelor’s degree in physical education and a master’s degree in exercise science.
+Tom has taught physical education and health for students in kindergarten through 12th grade for over 27 years.
 He currently teaches at an elementary school in Attleboro.

 Coach James Thomas